hyperledger/besu/docs/Permissions/Permissioning.md

 ## Node Whitelisting

-Node whitelisting is specified by the nodes whitelist in the [`permissions_config.toml`](#permissions-configuration-file) file.
+Node whitelisting is specified by the nodes whitelist in the [permissions configuration file](#permissions-configuration-file) file.
-A node with node whitelisting enabled communicates only with nodes in the nodes whitelist.
+When node whitelisting is enabled, communication is restricted to only nodes in the whitelist.

-!!! example "Nodes Whitelist in `permissons_config.toml`"
+!!! example "Nodes Whitelist in Permissions Configuration File"
     `nodes-whitelist=["enode://6f8a80d14311c39f35f516fa664deaaaa13e85b2f7493f37f6144d86991ec012937307647bd3b9a82abe2974e1407241d54947bbb39763a4cac9f77166ad92a0@192.168.0.9:4567","enode://6f8a80d14311c39f35f516fa664deaaaa13e85b2f7493f37f6144d86991ec012937307647bd3b9a82abe2974e1407241d54947bbb39763a4cac9f77166ad92a0@192.169.0.9:4568"]`

 Node whitelisting is at the node level.
-That is, each node in the network has a [`permissions_config.toml`](#permissions-configuration-file) file in the [data directory](../Reference/Pantheon-CLI-Syntax.md#data-path) for the node.
+That is, each node in the network has a [permissions configuration file](#permissions-configuration-file) file in the [data directory](../Reference/Pantheon-CLI-Syntax.md#data-path) for the node.

 To update the nodes whitelist when the node is running, use the JSON-RPC API methods: